TNattermann/AALAB-LLM-demonstrator/README.md

 ## Running the app

-For full automation of the fairytale generation, a local LaTeX installation in required, such as
+For full automation of the story generation, a local LaTeX installation in required, such as

 ```bash
 sudo apt install texlive-full